What is the ideal temperature for your hot water tank or immersion heater?

 Control your hot water via our smart home app

-With our award-winning smart thermostat you can also control your hot water wherever you are via the Hive app.
+With our smart thermostats you can also control your hot water wherever you are via the Hive app.
 So if you’re expecting to be away, you can easily adjust the schedule so you don’t pay to heat water you won’t need.

 It also has a quick boost functionality that works for both your hot water and room temperature.
 So if there’s a chill in the air or you fancy a longer, more luxurious bath, a quick tap is all you need.
 And you don’t have to worry about turning it off because it will do that automatically.

 Interested to find out more?
-Check out Hive Active Heating and we’ll get the ball rolling.
+Check out our smart thermostats and we’ll get the ball rolling.